IIBHF-DevTeam/iibhf-tester/README.md

 ``IIBHFTester.StartClientTestSuite(TestSuite: IIBHFClientTester)`` Runs a client test suite, will error out if given a server test suite

 ## Customizability
-Set ``GameName`` to your game's name!
+Set ``GameName`` in ``src/init.luau`` to your game's name!

 # License
 This project is avaliable under the MIT License.
-See for details
+See [LICENSE](https://github.com/IIBHF-DevTeam/iibhf-tester/blob/73cd3c188a9996762f0437f901aaf6f7b86d654d/LICENSE) for details